 In vehicle apps built with a declarative API and a focus on safety

 The Driver First Framework is a project I led development on while at General Motors focused on building in-vehicle apps that honor strict guidelines for preventing distracted driving.
 We created a specification for declaratively writing application that would use pre-built and branded UI components.
-We provided thoughtful hooks for adding customization and novel behavior, and codified what we learned about the company's internal software validation process do reduce the pain of discovering those guidelines only after failing safety and certification gates.
+We provided thoughtful hooks for adding customization and novel behavior, and codified what we learned about the company's internal software validation process to reduce the burden of discovering those guidelines and making them more obvious before the safety and certification gates that would normally expose them.

 The three core elements of the Driver First Framework are the declarative app specification, a UI library for rendering common tasks, and a way of mathematically assessing the cognitive load of an application.